 Some officers like the front facing screen, while some prefer the privacy screen.
 When people see themselves being recorded, they can check their behavior because they know they’re being recorded, or they can become more agitated because they don’t want to be recorded.
 But I would certainly urge other departments to test it out for themselves and form their own conclusions.

 The benefits of Reveal's D-Series, with its signature front body cameras, are perhaps best illustrated by the people that use them.
 Over the years we have had feedback from a number of customers who have each found their own unique benefits of the front-facing screen:

-The devices also had a positive impact on behaviour.
-We found once someone was aware they were being recorded, their behaviour changed – in some cases, it helped diffuse aggressive situations.
+The devices also had a positive impact on behavior.
+We found once someone was aware they were being recorded, their behavior changed – in some cases, it helped diffuse aggressive situations.
 Stuart Ayres, Australia’s Police Minister

 This time, with the camera, he was looking at himself on the front-facing screen for the whole incident, instead of looking at me, his focus was on the camera.
 I could see in his eyes that he was contemplating escaping and figuring out how to get away, but because he was being filmed he knew it wouldn’t make a difference.
 Ramin Amiri, City Protection Group (CPG), Sweden

-Note: Choosing the right body camera for your organisation is never an easy task, but several guidelines help to simplify the process.
-The whitepaper below will help you make strategic decisions and garner the correct information and team to action your body-worn camera programme.
+Note: Choosing the right body camera for your organization is never an easy task, but several guidelines help to simplify the process.
+The whitepaper below will help you make strategic decisions and garner the correct information and team to action your body-worn camera program.